top of page

 • Sometimes managers can't control the salary and have to go through executive/ HR/ Finance, knowing the process may help you influence influencers, especially for internal promotions.

-When they ask, What is your salary expectation?
+How to answer What is your salary expectation?

 Usually, the salary expectation is prescreening questions to determine the right fit.
 You should be confident to address the salary expectation questions.
 Employers have a budget allocated for each title and they need to hire the right talent sticking to the budget.
 If you have niche expertise with less supply and more demand, employers might offer higher than the predetermined salary range.
 Be prepared to sell your skills!